|Family History Site Notes

 effective and efficient for this purpose.

-allowed, not other include and configuration files etc.
+allowed, not include and configuration files etc.

 - One way is to have all requests go through a single, web